-[PHOTO OF LAWRENCE A. BOSSIDY] Mr. Bossidy became Chief Executive Officer of the Company in July 1991 and Chairman of the Board in January 1992.
+Mr. Bossidy became Chief Executive Officer of the Company in July 1991 and Chairman of the Board in January 1992.
 He previously served in a number of executive and financial positions with General Electric Company, a diversified services and manufacturing company, which he joined in 1957.
-Mr. Bossidy was Chief Operating Officer of General Electric Credit Corporation (now General Electric Capital Corporation) from 1979 to 1981, Executive Vice President and Sector Executive Officer of GE from 1984 until he joined the Company.
-He is a director of Chairman and Executive Officer of GE from 1984 until he joined the Company.
-He is a director of Chairman and Executive Officer of GE from 1984 until he joined the Company.
-He is a director of Chairman and Executive Officer of GE from 1984 until he joined the Company.
-He is a director of Chairman and Executive Officer of GE from 1984 until he joined the Company.
-He is a director of Chairman and Executive Officer of GE from 1984 until he joined the Company.
-He is a director of Chairman and Executive Officer of GE from 1984 until he joined the Company.
-He is a director of Chairman and Executive Officer of GE from 1984 until he joined the Company.
-He is a director of Chairman and Executive Officer of GE from 1984 until he joined the Company.
-He is a director of Chairman and Executive Officer of GE from 1984 until he joined the Company.
-He is a director of Chairman and Executive Officer of
+Mr. Bossidy was Chief Operating Officer of General Electric Credit Corporation (now General Electric Capital Corporation) from 1979 to 1981, Executive Vice President and Sector Executive of GE's Services and Materials Sector from 1981 to 1984, and Vice Chairman and Executive Officer of GE from 1984 until he joined the Company.
+He is a director of Champion International Corporation and Merck & Co., Inc.